JulienPeloton/InsideMe/README.md

 ### License
-GNU License (see the LICENSE file for details) covers all files in the LaFabrique repository unless stated otherwise.
+GNU License (see the LICENSE file for details) covers all files in AnalyzeMe repository unless stated otherwise.